jiaxiang-cai/Arxiv-digester/readme.md

 *   [2] [history] Record the download related command history as json or Excel files.
 *   [3] [dual-mode] Allow input with/without cli arguments.

-Unfortunately, it is too hard for us to implement the advanced search tool, due to limited experience and time issue.
-We hope we can complete it in the future if possible.
+Unfortunately, the advance search mode is only partially functional with limited usage, but following https://info.arxiv.org/help/api/user-manual.html#query_details you can compose your search option in cli mode.
+(If you don't want to input parameter in the config.ini)
 ## Usage

 ### Installation